Students Take Top Honors in Global Management Contest

 “It’s an entire plan for the company to say, ‘this is how you will pick up and do it,’” Bell said.

 The competition was fierce.
-Merrimack students competed against 5,400 students from 144 universities across the world.
+Merrimack students competed against 5,400 students on more than 1,100 teams from 144 universities across the world.

 Attending this summer’s symposium will give Merrimack’s students the platform to show how good a school is Merrimack College, Tarr said.
 It will also give the opportunity to network with students who have similar ambitions and goals.

 “The opportunity to attend the symposium this summer is truly empowering,” Tarr said.
 “To know that our hard work is paying off and getting the experience and exposure that this symposium is going to bring will definitely be a plus in my future endeavors.